 Whereas, we believe it is important that Google's lobbying positions, and processes to influence public policy, are transparent.
-Public opinion is skeptical of corporate influence on Congress and public policy and controversial lobbying activity may pose risks to our company's reputation.
+Public opinion is skeptical of corporate influence on Congress and public policy, and controversial lobbying activity may pose risks to our company's reputation.

-Google spent approximately \$45.3 million between 2010 and 2014 on federal lobbying, according to Senate reports.
-But this figure may not include grassroots lobbying to influence legislation by mobilizing public support or opposition and does not include lobbying expenditures to influence legislation in states.
+Google spent approximately \$52.5 million between 2010 and 2014 on federal lobbying, according to Senate reports.
+And this figure may not include grassroots lobbying to influence legislation by mobilizing public support or opposition and does not include lobbying expenditures to influence legislation in all states.

-Resolved, the shareholders of Google request the Board authorize the preparation of a report, updated annually, and disclosing:
+Resolved, the shareholders of Google request the Board prepare a report, updated annually, and disclosing:

 - 1. Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications. - 2.
 Payments by Google used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient. - 3.
-Google's membership in and payments to any tax-exempt organization that writes and endorses model legislation. - 4.
 Description of the decision making process and oversight by management and the Board for making payments described in sections 2 and 3 above.